 CALL 'MQGET' USING WS-HCONN WS-HOBJ MQMD MQGMO WS-MSG-LTH-MAX MQ-MESSAGE-FROM-OPEN-SYSTEM WS-DATALENGTH WS-COMPCODE WS-REASON.

-WS-HCONN is the connection handle of queue manager.
+WS-HCONN is the connection handle of the queue manager.
 WS-HOBJ is the object handle ID (queue).
 MQMD is the message descriptor copybook and MQMGO is the get message options copybook.
-The attributes of the message to be get/put are populated in MQMD (MQMD-CORRELID, MQMD-MSGTYPE, MQMD-PERSISTENCE, MQMD-EXPIRY etc) and the attributes of the ‘GET/PUT’ operation are mentioned in the MQMGO.
-(MQGMO-WAITINTERVAL is populated with wait time, MQGMO-OPTIONS is set with MQGMO-WAIT option)
+The attributes of the message to get/put are populated in MQMD (MQMD-CORRELID, MQMD-MSGTYPE, MQMD-PERSISTENCE, MQMD-EXPIRY etc) and the attributes of the ‘GET/PUT’ operation are mentioned in the MQMGO.
+(MQGMO-WAITINTERVAL is populated with the wait time, MQGMO-OPTIONS is set with MQGMO-WAIT option)

 4. Close the queue (MQCLOS)